heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## Introduction

-This tutorial will teach you how to create a DEV account—a free social networking platform for developers—using GitHub.
+This tutorial will teach you how to create a DEV account—a free social networking platform for developers—using your GitHub account.
 You will also learn how to customize your DEV account by building a profile, choosing tags to follow, and more.

 ## Prerequisites